Healthdirect Free Australian health advice you can count on.

 You should see your doctor urgently if you have swollen lymph nodes plus any of these symptoms:

-You should also see your doctor if your lymph nodes have stayed enlarged for longer than a few weeks, have grown in size or if you have a history of cancer.
+You should also see your doctor if your lymph nodes have stayed enlarged for longer than 2 weeks or have grown, or if you have a history of cancer.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.